Competency Cycle

 Microservices, then wanting to go back to a monolithic architecture.

 Maybe at first it helped to force people to split their logic, but then some people started splitting it in the most absurd way.
-At some point we end up with each microservice being far more bloated than one unique monolith should be.
+At some point we may end up with specific microservices being far more bloated than one single monolith could be.
 And even so, I think it will be even worse when they go back to that so glorious monolith after reading I don't know what blog post.

 SPA, then going back to SSR.